hashicorp/terraform-provider-google/docs/r/compute_firewall.html.markdown

 * `target_service_accounts` - (Optional) A list of service accounts indicating sets of instances located in the network that may make network connections as specified in `allow`. `target_service_accounts` cannot be used at the same time as `source_tags` or `target_tags`.
 If neither `target_service_accounts` nor `target_tags` are specified, the firewall rule applies to all instances on the specified network.
+Note that as of May 2018, this list can contain only one item, due to a change in the way that these firewall rules are handled.

 The `allow` block supports: